-The Commission on Teacher Credentialing (Commission) adopted new standards and Teaching Performance Expectations (TPEs) for Education Specialist teaching credentials in 2018.
-In addition, the Commission adopted minor revisions to the Assessment Design Standards (ADS) at its January 2020 and June 2021 meetings.
-This item presents further revisions to the ADS for review so they are more inclusive of candidates seeking education specialist credentials and the contexts in which they work to represent the full continuum of placements within the credential authorizations for general education and education specialist candidates.
+The Commission on Teacher Credentialing (Commission) adopted new standards and Teaching Performance Expectations (TPEs) for Literacy in 2022 and 2023 for the general education, education specialist, and PK-3 credentials based on the requirements of SB 488 (Chap.
+678, Stats.
+2021) and amended Education Code sections 44283 and 44283.2.
+This item proposes revisions to the California Teaching Performance Assessment Design Standards (ADS) so they are more inclusive of candidates who must demonstrate competence in instruction in literacy and the contexts in which they work to represent the full continuum of placements within the credential authorizations.
+In addition, recommended revisions add language to the ADS to include the newly adopted PK-3 credential.